By Johara Al Mogbel

 Where to Find: This particular lovely piece of brioche bread was found in The Little Mermaid, in Harbour City.

-These are little pastry shells filled with an egg custard, and they have a Portugese origin.
+One of the deliciouc halal food, these are little pastry shells filled with an egg custard, and they have a Portugese origin.
 Not bad, but not the sort of thing I’d go back and eat again.